 OK, I ran it twice.
 Both went well.
 I liked the new mooks/goon mechanic.
 It meant players often got overwhelmed by mooks. in the first play through soldiers over ran Pigsy and tried to steal him off.
 In the second game Pigsy (again) got caught by bandits and was barbecued with honey but the “lovely ladies” saved him.

 Play is much smoother, though people tended to stack a lot (trying to find ways to use every single ability at once).
-Monkey in both play throughs wanted to use his staff AND cloud all at once while using Kung Fu mischievously.[Newt: This is an area that needs tightening up in the current draft].
+Monkey in both play throughs wanted to use his staff AND cloud all at once while using Kung Fu mischievously..

 everyone seemed to enjoy, and one player, Lloyd was eager to see what the new rules were like.
 He liked the changes muchly, and told me tell you to pull your finger out 😉